 - Compose – Define key rules for pulling out variables and metadata like supplier contact information (email address).
 Compose the personalized email message that will accompany it, which may include the purchase order number, supplier name and number and delivery date.
 Other rules need to be defined for the system to work.

 Once the design and composition rules are in place, the system will perform the following after the purchase order is sent from the ERP system to the OMS system:

-- Transform – make a transformation of the raw output into a user-friendly PDF file based on the design; will add logo and footer, signature and all other needed design elements.
+- Transform – make a transformation of the raw output into a user-friendly PDF file based on the design; will add logo and footer, signature, and all other needed design elements.

 - Parse – finding key data from the purchase order raw data like the supplier’s email address.
 In case a batch of purchase orders is run, the system will parse the whole output and produce single purchase orders.

-- Personalize – Each purchase order will be accompanied with a personalized message that will include values like the purchase order number, supplier name and number, delivery dates, and language (for your suppliers from other countries).
+- Personalize – Each purchase order will be accompanied by a personalized message that will include values like the purchase order number, supplier name and number, delivery dates, and language (for your suppliers from other countries).

 - Workflow – A certain workflow is applied.
-For purchase orders above a certain amount, they are routed for manager’s approval before it is sent.
+For purchase orders above a certain amount, they are routed for the manager’s approval before it is sent.
 Other orders can be sent out without delay.

 - Distribute – The sending of purchase orders is automated.
 Some suppliers may require an email, while others still use fax.
 Some suppliers may also need to have a hard copy, so printing needs support, too.
 Making a copy in the archive can also be of benefit for future document management.

-- Storage and Retrieval – The system needs to be able to store and retrieve these communications for documentation of the process, tracking and troubleshooting.
+- Storage and Retrieval – The system needs to be able to store and retrieve these communications for documentation of the process, tracking, and troubleshooting.